p1stream/p1stream/README.md

 ### Build

-The only requirements are Xcode 4 and OS X 10.8.
-If the project fails to build, please file an issue.
+The only requirement is Xcode 5.
+If the project fails to build, file an issue.

+Check out the code and submodules, then build and run the ‘P1stream’ scheme.

+### CLI

+There's also a command-line interface.
+The steps to get it running are:

-Check out the code as follows:
+    # Check out the code and submodules.
     git clone https://github.com/stephank/P1stream.git
     cd P1stream
     git submodule update --init

-When updating an existing clone, don't forget about submodules:

-    git pull
-    git submodule update

-Open the workspace, and build the ‘P1stream’ scheme.
-Or from the command line:
+    # Build the ‘P1stream-cli’ scheme.

-    xcodebuild -workspace P1stream.xcworkspace -scheme P1stream
+    xcodebuild -workspace P1stream.xcworkspace -scheme P1stream-cli

-The binary can be found in the ‘Products’ group of the project navigator.
-The filesystem location for this is somewhere in `~/Library/Developer/Xcode/DerivedData`.

-### Running

-Create a configuration using the sample plist file.
-The ‘P1stream’ scheme looks for a `config.plist` in the toplevel directory, so:
+    # Create a configuration, based on the sample.

-    cp ./P1stream/osx/sample_config.plist ./config.plist
+    cp ./P1stream/cli/sample_config.plist ./config.plist

-Now simply run from the ‘P1stream’ scheme, or from the command-line:
+    $EDITOR ./config.plist

+    # Run!
     path/to/P1stream ./config.plist

+### Testing

 You can get an excellent local test setup going with [nginx-rtmp-module].